YCChu1995/Paper-Summary/1810_BERT - Pre-training of Deep Bidirectional Transformers for Language Understanding.md

 ## Tech Insights
 1. `MLM converges more slowly but surpasses LTR almost immediately.`
 2. Follow-up researches show that `NSP is not efficient for Pretraining Tasks`.
+3. Quote from paper in section 4.1, "Additionally, for BERTLARGE we found that `finetuning was sometimes unstable on small datasets`,so we ran several random restarts and selected the  best model on the Dev set."

 ---